JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/The_Prodigal_Son.md

 Perhaps if the older sons declared a truce with the prodigal sons then they could teach the prodigals how to be industrious and accept responsibility, whilst the prodigals taught the older sons to laugh.
 Then the family would really be a happy one.

 God as a Father, is patient and long suffering.
 He waits a long time for His prodigal sons and daughters to return.
 He is always on the watch, waiting and hoping for the day.

+> I have learned silence from the talkative, tolerance from the intolerant and kindness from the unkind.
+I should not be ungrateful to those teachers.
+>    Kahlil Gibran

 ## External links